Read time: 4 minutes

 Most sugary foods and drinks are made with sucrose, otherwise known as table sugar.
-This form of sugar releases energy quickly, causing blood glucose to spike and triggering a rapid release of insulin to absorb it.
+This form of sugar releases energy quickly, causing blood glucose to spike, triggering a rapid release of insulin to absorb it.
 You’ve probably experienced the boost of a sugar rush, which is generally followed by a dramatic slump in energy.
-Rather than keeping you going throughout the day, this process can leave you feeling more tired than you were to begin with1.
+Rather than keeping you going throughout the day, eating too much sugar when you’re pregnant can leave you feeling even more tired1.

-A low-sugar intake helps to keep your blood sugar more stable, along with your resulting energy levels2.
-During pregnancy this is more likely to result in a healthier pregnancy weight gain1, reduce your risk of gestational diabetes3 and pre-eclampsia4, and may help to reduce the risk of your baby becoming overweight later in life2.
+A low-sugar intake helps to keep your blood sugar more stable, along with your resulting energy levels2 and is more likely to result in healthy pregnancy weight gain.
+Eating too much sugar when you’re pregnant may increase your risk of gestational diabetes3 and pre-eclampsia4 and increases the risk of your baby becoming overweight later in life2.

 This doesn’t mean you can’t enjoy anything sweet.
-A healthier approach is to limit sugary foods in pregnancy and better still, replace them with naturally sweet nutritious alternatives.
+A healthier approach is to limit free sugars in your diet and replace them with naturally sweet, nutritious alternatives.

 Understanding gestational diabetes

 Gestational diabetes is a type of diabetes specific to pregnancy that tends to develop sometime after 20 weeks.
 It occurs when the body can’t produce enough insulin to regulate the level of glucose in the blood3.

 The condition has been connected to a higher birth weight in babies, and pregnancy or birth complications3.
 Maintaining a healthy pregnancy weight with a low-sugar diet and regular exercise can help minimise your likelihood of developing this condition1.

 Factors that can increase your risk for gestational diabetes include6:

 - Previously giving birth to a baby weighing more than 9.9lbs

 - Having a sibling, parent or grandparent with diabetes